azizkhanp/interview-questions/Terraform-QA.md

 How to destroy particular resources in terraform?
 - terraform destroy -target=resource_type.resource_name

+How to use provider version?
+Its imp to use provider versions in prod env

 How to manage terraform data in multiple env?
 Workspace
 re-usable modules